johtso/CoffeeMarklet/README.md

     coffeemarklet(coffeescript, callback, [add_jquery, [jquery_version]])

-`coffeescript` - String - The CoffeeScript to be converted `callback` - Function - The callback that will be passed the resulting bookmarklet.
+`coffeescript` - String - The CoffeeScript to be converted.

+`callback` - Function - The callback that will be passed the resulting bookmarklet.

 `add_jquery` - Boolean - If true wraps the function in code adding jQuery to the page.
 Defaults to true.

 `jquery_version` - String - The minimum jQuery version to be loaded.